Make a referral about a nurse or midwife using our forms

 Our staff are available to discuss your referral by telephone, email or letter.

-We require your consent to send a copy of your referral and associated information to the relevant nurse or midwife, their employer and any other relevant party as required.
-We also require your consent for any healthcare provider holding relevant information about your referral (including medical or nursing notes) to disclose that information to us as required for our investigation.
+- We may also require your consent for any healthcare provider holding relevant information about your referral (including medical or nursing notes) to disclose that information to us as required for our investigation.
+We will speak to you about this first if we do.

 If you wish to remain anonymous you can still make a referral, however please be advised that you will not receive any updates on the progress of the investigation.